Southgate, Spokane: Geography

 As with the rest of Spokane, the neighborhood is dominated by towering ponderosa pine trees.
 There are also numerous wetlands, ponds and ephemeral streams in Southgate, which drain into the Glenrose basin and ultimately the Spokane River.

 In terms of built geography, the neighborhood is mostly single-family residential, with some multi-family residential along the central southern area of Southgate.
-There are also commercial districts along Regal Street, from around 44th Avenue in the north through the southern end of the neighborhood at 53rd.
-Also located there is the public Southside Sports Complex with many soccer fields, a baseball diamond and playground.
+There are also commercial districts along Regal Street, from 44th Avenue in the north through the southern end of the neighborhood at 53rd Avenue.

 The neighborhood is home to three parks.
-The undeveloped Hamblen Park in the northwest, the sports facilities at the Southside Sports Complex in the neighborhood's center, and the landscaped Ben Burr Park in the east.
+The undeveloped Hamblen Park in the northwest, the sports facilities at the public Southside Sports Complex with many soccer fields and a playground in the neighborhood's center, and the landscaped Ben Burr Park in the east.

-A sizable chunk of the north-central portion of the neighborhood is taken up by the campus of Joel E. Ferris High School which is located between Regal and Freya Streets along 37th Avenue, and extends four blocks south to Thurston Avenue.
+The 50-acre campus of Joel E. Ferris High School, located between Regal and Freya Streets along 37th Avenue, and extends four blocks south to Thurston Avenue is located in the north-central portion of the neighborhood.

+Just south of Joel E, Ferris High School, Hazel’s Creek, a 1.1 mile loop tail, sits within a City of Spokane natural stormwater management facility.
+Named after former owner, Hazel O'Byrne, the ecological area features wetlands, wildlife habitat, and educational low-impact development (LID) techniques.
+It provides a "wilderness sanctuary" setting for walkers.